DigitalContentDeveloper/challenge1/README.md

 Data and assets required for the rpoblem can be found in the [/data](/data) and [/assets](/assets) folders of this repository.

-The choice of technologies used for this challenge is up the individual, but consider the following preferred solutions:
+The choice of technologies used for this challenge is up the individual, but consider the following list of technologies preferred:

 * AWS
 * Java